How to Keep Your Passport Safe – Tips for Travel

-Do not leave it to the last minute to check when your passport expires.
-Many countries require a passport to be valid for at least six months beyond the date of entry to the country.
+Do not leave it until the last minute to check when your passport expires.
+Many countries require a passport to be valid for at least six months beyond the date of entry into the country.
 Therefore, if you are planning to travel and your passport is due to expire in less than a year, you should strongly consider renewing your passport before departure.
 You should also make sure you have at least one clear visa page in your passport for immigration stamps.

 There are few simple but necessary passport security steps that you can take to reduce significantly the risk of losing your passport.
 These tips are also useful if you happen to lose your passport or if it gets stolen.

 Backing Up Your Passport Before You Leave Home